 Asbestos Management Planner (EPA/AHERA) [Pre-requisite: EPA/AHERA Asbestos Building Inspector]

-Certification is required for persons responsible for development of management plans for asbestos in buildings.
+Certification is required for persons responsible for the development of management plans for asbestos in buildings.
 Course syllabus covers: interpretation/evaluation of asbestos inspection results; hazard assessment determination; selection of response actions; cost estimation and financing operations; public relations; development of operations & maintenance (O&M) programs.

 Asbestos Operations and Maintenance – 16 hours

 Under federal regulations, this training is mandatory for all school maintenance and janitorial personnel.
-The two-day class includes an Asbestos Awareness presentation as well as work practices, health considerations and personal protection.
+The two-day class includes an Asbestos Awareness presentation as well as work practices, health considerations, and personal protection.
 The course meets all EPA/AHERA and OSHA requirements.

 Asbestos Project Designer (EPA/AHERA) – 24 hours

 This three-day course, accredited by EPA, provides an asbestos abatement project overview from the standpoint of: design concepts; preparation of contract and project specifications; cost estimation considerations; compliance with federal and regional regulations.

 This 4-hour seminar complies with OSHA training regulations for “all employees with occupational exposure to blood or other potentially infectious materials.”
 The curriculum includes definitions; exposure control through engineering and work practices; protective equipment; regulated waste; Hazard Communication; record keeping; control plans.

 The aim of this course is to provide managers, supervisors, and workers with an awareness of the hazards related to confined space.
 It will introduce trainees to the safe and correct procedures for entry into, working within, and basic rescue from a confined space and the appropriate regulations.